 UIL was established as a successor company to Utilico Investment Trust plc.
 Trading in UIL's shares commenced on 20 June 2007.

-The Group's capital structure is comprised of bank debt, ordinary shares and different classes of ZDP shares.
+UIL's capital structure is comprised of bank debt, ordinary shares and four different classes of ZDP shares.
 UIL’s ordinary shares are admitted to trading on the specialist fund segment of the Main Market of the London Stock Exchange and have a secondary listing on the Bermuda Stock Exchange.

-UIL Finance’s ZDP shares are listed on the Official List of the Financial Conduct Authority ("FCA") and are traded on the London Stock Exchange.
+UIL Finance’s ZDP shares are listed on the standard segment of the Official List of the Financial Conduct Authority and are traded on the Main Market of the London Stock Exchange.
 The Group comprises UIL and UIL Finance.

-UIL aims to identify and invest in opportunities where the underlying value is not reflected in the market price.
-This perceived undervaluation may arise from factors such as technological change, market motivation, prospective financial engineering opportunities, competition, under performing management or shareholder apathy.
+UIL's investment policy is to identify and invest in opportunities where the underlying value is not reflected in the market price.
+This perceived undervaluation may arise from factors such as technological change, market motivation, prospective financial engineering opportunities, competition, underperforming management or shareholder apathy.

 UIL believes it is appropriate to support investee companies with their capital requirements while at the same time maintaining an active and constructive shareholder approach through encouraging a review of capital structure and business efficiencies.
 The Investment Managers' team maintains regular contact with investee companies and UIL may often be among the largest shareholders.
 There are no limits on the proportion of an investee company that UIL may hold and UIL may take legal or management control of a company from time to time.